Tramadol Withdrawal Treatment

 - Muscle aches and tremors.

-About 10% of people withdrawing from tramadol experience atypical, or abnormal, symptoms, due to tramadol’s dual mechanism of action.
-It is both an opioid agonist, meaning that it targets opioid receptors in the brain, and a reuptake inhibitor of serotonin and norepinephrine, which means that it increases the activity of those two neurotransmitters, similar to how antidepressants work 8.
+.
+It is both an opioid agonist, meaning that it targets opioid receptors in the brain, and a reuptake inhibitor of serotonin and norepinephrine, which means that it increases the activity of those two neurotransmitters, similar to how antidepressants work 8

 - Extreme anxiety.